 I also think the complexities and difficulties with cross leases create reticence.
 The unit titles regime allows for a unit to be established in precisely the same place as the lease area.
 The Unit Titles Act process is of no use whatsoever where the cross lease is deficient.

 My colleagues and I will look out for the court’s decision with interest as it may open up significant opportunities for conversions.

 Our experience of conversions

 A number of clients have recently been asking us about how difficult it is to convert.
 They need to know how long it takes and how much it costs – this really varies.
 When all owners are cooperating, the exercise can be relatively painless.
-If any of the owners does not want to cooperate, the conversion can take a very long time.
+If any of the owners do not want to cooperate, the conversion can take a very long time.
 That, of course, adds to the expense.

 We were pleasantly surprised to find that the requirements of Council in relation to a conversion were minimal.
 Our expectation was that the client would need to put in place new services.
 This was not required.
-Instead a consent notice recognising current arrangements was registered against the title.
+Instead, a consent notice recognising current arrangements was registered against the title.